MannLabs/directlfq/README.md

 ---
 ## Citations

-In the case that directLFQ is useful to you, please consider supporting us by citing the following paper:
+In the case that directLFQ is useful to you, please consider supporting us by citing (in preparation)

 ---
 ## How to contribute